mkacki98/tweet-analyzer/README.md

 # Tweet Analyser

 This is a Streamlit web application that does a simple analysis of tweets from a given account.
-The app is hosted on Streamlit cloud and you can access it here `XYZ`.
+The app is hosted on Streamlit cloud and you can access it here `https://mkacki98-tweet-analyzer-app-3ynagl.streamlit.app/`.

 `[gif goes here]`